How can I decorate a bedroom?

 1. Try midcentury modern style for your bedroom

 Midcentury modern pulls all the best style ideas from the 1950s and ‘60s, giving your bedroom a slight retro feel and a clean, minimalist vibe.

 - Accessorize with retro pieces: Your wall decor and knick knacks on the dresser and nightstand can really bring the midcentury vibe to life.
 Try trends like macramé wall hangings, succulent plants and pendant lights.
-Find authentic retro accessories and fixtures at vintage stores and online, or buy new pieces that mimic retro trends.
+Find authentic retro accessories and fixtures at vintage stores and online furniture stores, or buy new pieces that mimic retro trends.

 Not everyone has the luxury of a large master bedroom, so if you’re struggling to make the most of a small space, here are some tips to make your room seem larger and more inviting.